fsspencer/dockerize-magento/README.md

 You can perform the following commands

-	$ docker exec -ti magento mysql -uroot -proot -e "your sql query;"
+	$ dockerize mysql -e "your sql query;"

-Or just enter to mysql
+Or just enter to mysql server

-	$ docker exec -ti magento mysql -uroot -proot
+	$ dockerize mysql

-You can also log into the web server and connect directly to mysql from there, generate a mysqldump or wherever you want

-	$ docker exec -ti magento bash
+If you have a mysql-client installed locally on your computer, you can connect to it using Docker default IP address `0.0.0.0`

-	$ mysql -h [YOUR MYSQL CONTAINER IP] -uroot -proot
+	$ mysql -h 0.0.0.0 -uroot -proot

 ## Grunt / Gulp